thinkter/thinkter/README.md

-## yo

-# I am Ashman Singh, currently an undergrad student @ VIT Vellore
+### hey i am Ashman

-this profile just holds stuff that I make so that people could stalk me
+### this profile just holds stuff that I make so that people could stalk me. i hope to create something that people will genuinely find useful one day.

+current Setup:
+Thinkpad e14 ryzen 5
+Manjaro + sway(mostly default rice idgaf about making stuff look pretty)
 <!--
 **thinkter/thinkter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.